From Xojo Documentation

 For each of these files you can also specify a subdirectory for them to be copied to by entering a value in the Subdirectory property of the Inspector.
 You can also specify the destination location for the files by using the Destination property in the Inspector.
 The choices are: App Parent Folder, Resources Folder, Frameworks Folder, Bundle Folder Parent and Contents Folder.

 - Resources Folder: The specified files are copied to a Resources folder.
-For Windows and Linux the Resources folder is created alongside the application itself.
-For Mac, the Resources folder is contained within the Application Bundle (Contents/Resources).
+For Windows and Linux the Resources folder is created alongside the app itself.
+For Mac, the Resources folder is contained within the App Bundle (Contents/Resources).
 In all cases, you should consider the contents of this folder to be read-only.
 If you need to write to these files, first copy them out to a location with write access (usually SpecialFolder.ApplicationSupport).
 You can get access to the Resources folder by using the SpecialFolder.GetResource method.

 - Bundle Parent Folder: For Windows and Linux, the files are copied to the folder containing the executable (same as App Parent Folder).
-For Mac, the files are copied to the folder containing the Application Bundle itself.
+For Mac, the files are copied to the folder containing the App Bundle itself.

 On iOS, there is an additional step added by default that is called "Sign".
 Any Copy File Build Steps that you add should be before the "Sign" step so that the files you have copied into the app bundle are properly signed for submission to the App Store.